 After that, the virus will move from your skin cells and into your nervous system, where it will lay dormant until it is reactivated.

 This can happen when you have a weakened immune system, including during illness or surgery, pregnancy, high sun exposure, or other periods of physical or emotional stress.

 While there is no cure for herpes, it is rarely a dangerous or life-threatening condition, and its symptoms can be managed relatively easily.

 Types of Herpes

-The herpes virus group includes a large cluster of viruses that cause a variety of conditions, from herpes zoster (shingles) to Epstein-Barr (the primary cause of mononucleosis), and Kaposi’s sarcoma.
-Among the family of viruses, there are two that cause the cold sores and genital blisters which we commonly associate with herpes.
+Among the family of viruses, there are two types of herpes simplex virus that cause cold sores and genital blisters, which we commonly associate with herpes.